 - (a) Assign a designated staff member as the primary liaison with the TBI Coordinator.
 This individual will oversee all communication and operational aspects. - (b) Assigning a designated staff member as the primary financial manager of the contract.
-This person can be the same as in section 3.b.1a - (2) Virtual Platform Requirements: - (a) Provide a platform capable of hosting up to 13 meetings per month with up to 15 participants per meeting. - (b) Ensure the platform includes features for breakout rooms, chat functionality, and analytics. - (c) Provide training and administrative access to the TBI Coordinator and designated staff. - (3) Data Reporting: - (a) Supply downloadable participation and engagement data to the TBI Coordinator . - (b) Include metrics on group attendance, user feedback, and population analytics. - (c) Implement a formal pre- and post-session self -assessment for participants to track progress in knowledge gain, coping strategies, and social support. - c.
+This person can be the same as in section 3.b.1a - (2) Virtual Platform Requirements: - (a) Provide a platform capable of hosting up to 13 meetings per month with up to 15 participants per meeting. - (b) Ensure the platform includes features for breakout rooms, chat functionality, and analytics. - (c) Provide training and administrative access to the TBI Coordinator and designated staff. - (3) Data Reporting: - (a) Supply downloadable participation and engagement data to the TBI Coordinator . - (b) Include metrics on group attendance, user feedback, and population analytics. - (c) Implement a formal pre- and post-session self -assessment for participants to track progress in knowledge gain, coping strategies, and social support.
+Each participant's completion of the self-assessment is optional. - c.
 Facilitation and Staffing - (1) Facilitator Qualifications: - (a) A bachelor's degree in psychology, rehabilitation, social work, or a related field, OR 1 year of lived experience equating to each year of degree requirements (subject to approval). - i.
-Completion of mandatory certifications, including - (A) DSHS Mental Health Level 12 Course or - (B) Mental Health First Aid - ii.
+Completion of mandatory certifications, including - (A) DSHS Mental Health Level 1 Course or - (B) Mental Health First Aid - ii.
 Review DSHS-Sponsored Community Support Group Facilitator Training. - (b) Successful completion of background checks prior to facilitation. - d.
 Facilitator Responsibilities: - (1) Develop structured meeting agendas and educational content based on provided curriculum.
-Each session should include time for introductions, reading meeting norms, a guided discussion on the session topic, open dialogue for participant concerns, and a closing segment summarizing key takeaways. - (2) Facilitate discussions that encourage participant engagement while maintaining a respectful and inclusive environment. - (3) Incorporate therapeutic communication techniques such as active listening, reflective statements, and empathy to create a supportive group dynamic.
+Each session should include time for introductions, reading meeting norms, a guided discussion on the session topic, open dialogue for participant concerns, and a closing segment summarizing key takeaways. - (2) Facilitate discussions that encourage participant engagement while maintaining a respectful and inclusive environment.